stines-git/git-natp/README.markdown

 Run this command in an empty directory.
 If you accidentally run this command in an non-empty or an existing git repository, then this command will gracefully fail before any damage is done.

+Each commit generated will contain exactly one new file added to the repository, even for merge commits.

 ### `git natp compare`

 Run this command in an existing git repository.
 If the repository commit graph matches the